-Founded in 1978, the Saudi Gazette is one of the leading English-language daily newspapers based in Jeddah, Saudi Arabia and it is published by OKAZ.
-Saudi Gazette publishes news and opinion pieces concerning national, Arab and international issues.
+Founded in 1978, the Saudi Gazette is one of the leading English-language daily newspapers based in Jeddah, Saudi Arabia, published by OKAZ.
+The Saudi Gazette publishes news and opinions concerning national, Arab, and international issues.

-According to their about page the current editor-in-chief of the paper is Somayya Jabarti and she is the first woman editor-in-chief of a Saudi Arabian national newspaper.
-The readership is largely drawn from foreign residents.
+According to their about page, the paper’s current editor-in-chief is Somayya Jabarti.
+She is the first woman editor-in-chief of a Saudi Arabian national newspaper.
+The readership is primarily drawn from foreign residents.

 According to Reporters Without Borders, Saudi Arabia ranks low for press freedom at 170/180 on the 2017 World Press Freedom Index and indicates that Saudi Arabia has no independent media, the authorities tolerate neither political parties, unions, nor human rights groups, and the level of self-censorship is extremely high.”

 Read our profile on Saudi Arabia’s media and government.